 mental warm up

 Particularly important during multi day cricket matches or tournaments.
 It is critical to heighten concentration with minimal risk of physical injury.
-Consider scissor paper rock, learning how to foot shake dance or floss, playing cards, darts, table tennis & appropriate video games
+Consider scissor paper rock, learning how to foot shake dance or floss, playing cards, darts, table tennis, clapping rhythms & appropriate video games.

 Essential during tournaments with scheduled consecutive match days, appropriate recovery will maximise the chance of every player being available and playing at their physical peak.
 Players are encouraged to participate in active pool sessions, stretching, foam rolling, yoga and massage.
 Players are reminded of the importance of 8 hours of quality sleep, hydration, appropriate food and controlling caffeine intake.
 Compression garments and cold water immersion post-game can help to reduce delayed onset muscle soreness.